tuannz2911/Skript/code-conventions.md

 	- The exception to this is breaking up conditional statements (e.g. `if (x || y)`) where the condition starts may be aligned
 * Each class begins with an empty line
+* Each Java file ends with an empty line
 * No squeezing of multiple lines of code on a single line
 * Separate method declarations with empty lines
   	- Empty line after last method in a class is *not* required